-Review: Bikhre Bimb
+Review: Bikhre Bimb [Performed by Arundhati Nag]

-The hi-tech props for Bikhre Bimb made me stop in the tracks.
+The hi-tech props for Bikhre Bimb made me stop in my tracks.
 Behind a table and chair near the edge of the stage, dozens of TV sets were arranged in the background.
 A large TV set was suspended above.

 When Arundhati Nag walked onto the stage, apparently talking to a cameraman in the direction of the audience, we almost didn’t realize that the play had begun.
 [In fact, a person in the audience responded to her greeting, which was part of the act, with a loud ‘Good evening’, briefly unsettling the actress.]

 What followed is a one-actor (two-actor?
-I won’t explain that ambiguity – watch it!) show that took us you through a web of emotions, subjects and messy relationships.
+I won’t explain that – watch it!) show that took us you through a web of emotions, subjects and messy relationships.

 Arundhati Nag plays the role of Manjula Nayak, an author who is invited to the TV studio for an interview.
-The interview spends good time on the subject of regional languages versus English, and you expect that this is what the play is about.
+The interview spends a good amount of time on the subject of regional languages versus English, and you expect that this is what the play is about.
 But that turns out to be a red herring and the play takes a twist soon.

 [A cautionary note for 'big-chunkers': if you want Action, you might get restless in this play.
 This one is all about the details.]